Division of Casey: Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 When it was created in 1968, the division spanned from Wantirna and Bayswater in the eastern suburbs of Melbourne to the south, to Kinglake in the Yarra Valley to the north.
 It also included the suburbs of Mitcham, Heathmont, Ringwood and Chirnside Park, and the towns of Warrandyte, Kangaroo Ground and Yarra Glen, but stoppping short of Healesville.
 The areas in eastern Melbourne were previously part of the Division of La Trobe and the areas in the Yarra Valley were previous part of the Division of Deakin.

 In 1977, the division was doubled in area size by expanding eastwards and including more of the Yarra Valley, but losing Mitcham, Heathmont and Wantirna to the Division of Deakin.
-The expanded areas in the Yarra Valley were previously in the Division of La Trobe and the expanded areas included Lilydale, Healsville and Marysville.
+The expanded areas in the Yarra Valley were previously in the Division of La Trobe and the expanded areas included Lilydale, Healesville and Marysville.
 This expansion was largely reversed in 1984, except Lilydale which remained with Casey, and the lost areas became part of the new Division of Streeton.
-In 1989, when Streeton was abolished, the division of Casey was expanded eastwards again and regained Healsville, but also gaining Warburton and Yarra Junction.
+In 1989, when Streeton was abolished, the division of Casey was expanded eastwards again and regained Healesville, but also gaining Warburton and Yarra Junction.
 It also included all of Shire of Upper Yarra, extending into national parks and stopping short of Mount Baw Baw and Thomson Dam in Gippsland.
 In 1994, this expansion was reversed again.
-However, the division also shifted south, losing almost all areas in the Yarra Valley, but gaining areas to the south such as Kilsyth and the Dandenong Ranges including Mount Dandenong and Monbulk.
+However, the division also shifted south, losing almost all areas in the Yarra Valley, but gaining areas to the south such as Kilsyth South and the Dandenong Ranges including Mount Dandenong and Monbulk.
 The division then remained like this until 2010 with only very minor boundary changes in 2003.

 In 2010, the division expanded into the Yarra Valley again and regaining Yarra Glen, Healesville, Yarra Junction and Warburton, but lost Croydon in eastern Melbourne to the Division of Deakin.
 In 2018, it expanded further south to include the remaining areas of Shire of Yarra Ranges previously in the Division of La Trobe, such as Belgrave and Narre Warren East.
 The division also became co-extensive with the Shire of Yarra Ranges.
 In 2021, it included the Shire of Cardinia towns of Clematis and Avonsleigh to the south, which was also previously in the Division of La Trobe.
 In 2024, it was slightly expanded to its north-west into the City of Manningham and Shire of Nillumbik to include Wonga Park and Christmas Hills.
 These were previously part of the Division of Menzies and Division of McEwen respectively.